Opinion | Trump’s effort to steal the election, explained by a Democrat fighting against it

 Here’s why.

-In allowing the acceptance of late ballots, the high court let stand a Pennsylvania State Supreme Court ruling permitting that acceptance, rebuffing arguments that it infringed on the authority of the GOP-controlled state legislature to set election rules.
+In allowing the acceptance of late ballots, the high court let stand a Pennsylvania state Supreme Court ruling permitting that acceptance, rebuffing arguments that it infringed on the authority of the GOP-controlled state legislature to set election rules.

-But the Supreme Court only declined to nix those late arriving ballots for now, just before the election.
-And three conservatives — Clarence Thomas, Samuel Alito and Neil Gorsuch — indicated that after the election, they may revisit the question.
+But the U.S. Supreme Court only declined to nix those late-arriving ballots for now, just before the election.
+And three conservatives — Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch — indicated that after the election, they may revisit the question.

-Worse, they said there’s a “strong likelihood” that the State Supreme Court’s ruling is unconstitutional, because if state courts can “override” the legislature on setting election rules, that renders its authority over those rules “meaningless.”
+Worse, the justices said there’s a “strong likelihood” that the state Supreme Court’s ruling is unconstitutional, because if state courts can “override” the legislature on setting election rules, that renders its authority over those rules “meaningless.”

 In short, three justices believe state legislatures wield near-absolute authority over election rules — and state courts cannot intervene to ensure that those rules don’t infringe on voting rights as outlined in state constitutions.

-If Amy Coney Barrett and Brett Kavanaugh subscribe to this — and Kavanaugh already has, in a related decision in Wisconsin — five justices could invalidate untold numbers of late arriving ballots after the election.
+If Amy Coney Barrett and Brett M. Kavanaugh subscribe to this — and Kavanaugh already has, in a related decision in Wisconsin — five justices could invalidate untold numbers of late-arriving ballots after the election.

 So we know the Supreme Court is open to hearing a dispute over those late ballots after the election and could invalidate them.
 But does that mean the court would also halt the count of the larger pool of mail ballots?